• Skip to primary navigation

 Add the dal to a pressure cooker, along with chopped tomatoes, green chilies and salt.
 I add 2-3 tablespoon of fresh coconut, which is not used in the original recipe, so feel free to skip it, but i love coconut in my saayi dal.

-Split moong dal
+Sindhi style moong dal

-Pressure cook fro 4-5 whistles, let the pressure fall naturally.
+Pressure cook for 4-5 whistles, let the pressure fall naturally.
 Heat a tadka pan with oil, splutter mustard seeds, add red chilies, curry leaves, chopped garlic and ginger, let the garlic brown and finally add cumin seeds.
 Pour this sizzling tadka over the dal, give it a good mix and serve it hot with rice.

 The Ingredients